 Pregnancy terminations (abortion) are performed at Aalto Women's

-Center from 5 to 15.6 weeks gestation, with gestational
+Center from 5 to 15.6 weeks gestation

 age being calculated and determined only by pelvic ultrasound.